Is Janet Jackson's baby really her grandson? Decide for yourself

 More: The craziest rumors about Janet Jackson's pregnancy are flying around right now

-Last May we told you about a longstanding rumor, seemingly confirmed by her ex-husband El DeBarge, that a 16-year-old Janet secretly gave birth to a baby girl who she gave up for adoption.
+Last May, we told you about a longstanding rumor, seemingly confirmed by her ex-husband James DeBarge, that a 16-year-old Janet Jackson secretly gave birth to a baby girl who she gave up for adoption.
 There are various theories on who this secret baby may be, but one contender is her "niece" Brandi, who happened to be adopted by Janet's brother Jackie in 1982 — when Janet was 16.

-Fast forward a few decades.
-Last spring Janet announced her pregnancy at the unlikely age of 49 years old.
-While some pointed to the probably use of donor eggs as the cause, another theory sprang to light: that Janet wasn't actually pregnant at all.
-Instead, the idea goes, she had her secret daughter impregnated to carry the baby for her, with the intent of raising the baby as her own.
-Sort of a reversal of fortune, if you will.
-And that she did it to excuse canceling her failing world tour.
+Fast-forward a few decades.
+Last spring, Janet announced her pregnancy at the unlikely age of 49 years old.
+While some pointed to the probable use of donor eggs as the cause, another theory sprang to light: that Janet wasn't actually pregnant at all.
+Instead, the idea goes, she had her secret daughter impregnated to carry the baby for her with the intent of raising the baby as her own — sort of a reversal of fortune, if you will.

 Congratulations Mama @JanetJackson on the birth of your grandson, I mean son.
 No shade am really happy for you Ms Jackson.— Posh Spice of Joburg (@MrsChida) January 3, 2017